 In Australia especially, sales amounted to $1.3 billion for the year (which is a 2.1% increase compared to the previous year) with similar store sales that increased by 4.2%.

 “The store sales for the year for the Dick Smith retailers in Australia (not including Tandy or ex Powerhouse stores) increased by 7.1%.”
-“We have raised both basket sizes and consumer numbers,” as showcased by the profit announcement.
+“We have raised both basket sizes and Mattress sales saw a big increase and consumer numbers,” as showcased by the profit announcement.

 This progress shows the effective roll-out of the new Dick Smith offer that significantly contributed to the sales and were able to rise at a higher rate than the stores before the rebranding.